distbit0/distbit.xyz/_posts/2023-06-15-error-detection-and-falsification-strategies-for-AI-agents.md

 ---
-title: "Error detection and falsification strategies for AI agents"
+articleUrl: https://distbit.xyz/Error-detection-and-falsification-strategies-for-AI-agents
+author: distbit
+category: blog
+date: '2023-06-15 00:00 '
+description: null
+headerImage: false
 layout: post
-date: 2023-06-15 00:00
-headerImage: false
-category: blog
-author: distbit
-description:
-articleUrl: https://distbit.xyz/Error-detection-and-falsification-strategies-for-AI-agents
----
+tag:
+- main
+title: Error detection and falsification strategies for AI agents

-Strategies for error-correction/error-detection/falsification for use when creating LLM-based Agents:
+---Strategies for error-correction/error-detection/falsification for use when creating LLM-based Agents:
 - Conceptual ideas
 	- Testing whether a conclusion is arrived at via multiple reasoning paths
 	- Testing whether a conclusion is arrived at via a more detailed analysis/reasoning pathway